-“People under stress usually avoid and find ways to numb,” Chastain says.
+“People under stress usually avoid and find ways to numb,” Chastain said.
 If you tend to vacillate between manic money panic or dead-inside despair, try taking a moment to ground yourself.

-Deep breathing is a simple but effective tool to increase oxygen and stay present in the moment, suggests Taylor.
-“And, since thinking about the future is a constant source of anxiety, staying mindful or present to the moment can help people make smarter financial decisions,” he adds.
+Deep breathing is a simple but effective tool to increase oxygen and stay present in the moment, Taylor said.
+“And, since thinking about the future is a constant source of anxiety, staying mindful or present to the moment can help people make smarter financial decisions,” he added.

 An important principle of self-care is creating and enforcing healthy social boundaries.
 These boundaries help you keep other people’s choices, opinions or lifestyles from influencing your financial choices.
 And they ensure your well-being, including your financial health, is not sacrificed for others.